msyksphinz-self/riscv-v-spec-japanese/source/chapter17_vector_permutation.md

 For `vslidedown`, the value in `vl` specifies the number of destination elements that are written.

-The start index (*OFFSET*) for the source can be either specified using an unsigned integer in the `x` register specified by `rs1`, or a 5-bit immediate treated as an unsigned 5-bit quantity.

 ```
     vslidedown behavior for source elements for element i in slide
                      0 <= i+OFFSET < VLMAX   Read vs2[i+offset]